davidmolina/davidmolina.github.io/now.md

 permalink: /now/
 ---

-I live in Forest Grove, Oregon and work out of my downtown Portland office, when I'm not on the road or in the field.
-Our twin girls are ages 7, 7, and 9, respectively, and growing quickly.
+I live in Forest Grove, Oregon and when I'm not on the road or in the field, I work out of my downtown Portland office.
+Our daughters are ages 7, 7, and 9, respectively, and growing quickly.

-I'm focused a ton on building and scaling two startups: a federal contracting company I launched when exiting Dover AFB, and [Operation Code](https://operationcode.org/).
-When I'm not working, I'm learning Gatsby.js, fixing my personal credit, hanging w/ girls, and improving my credit score.

-Oh, and I'm also running for State Representative, House District 29.
+I'm focused on building and scaling two startups: a federal contracting company, and [Operation Code](https://operationcode.org/).
+If that wasn't enough I'm also running for State Representative House District 29 to bring new leadership and a fresh perspective to the Salem Capitol.
 If you'd like to follow the campaign, [visit our campaign page](https://www.molinafororegon.com/).

+When I'm not building companies, I'm hanging w/ my girls, learning Gatsby.js, and improving my personal credit score.

 This `/now` page was inspired by [Derek Sivers](https://sivers.org/) and his /[now project](https://sivers.org/nowff).